jiqiang90/ledger-subquery/docs/entity_creation.md

 17   self.assertEqual(entity[0]["entity_field_a"], "correct value", "Assertion error message")
 ```

-- L0-12 - define the GraphQL query for the entity and relevant fields
+- L0-12 - define the GraphQL query for the entity and relevant fields.
 - L14 - fetch the result of this query using the `gql_client` object method `execute`.
-- L16 - assert that the result is not null
+- L16 - assert that the result is not null.
-- L17 - assert the actual field value against the expected value
+- L17 - assert the actual field value against the expected value.